mloubout/SC20Paper/paper.md

 The first compilation passes process the equations individually.
 The equations are lowered to an enriched representation, while the finite-difference constructs (e.g., derivatives) are translated into actual arithmetic operations.
 Subsequently, data dependency analysis is used to compute a performance-optimized topological ordering of the input equations (e.g., to maximize the likelihood of loop fusion) and to group them into so called "clusters".
 Basically, a cluster will eventually be a loop nest in the generated code, and consecutive clusters may share some outer loops.
 The ordered sequence of clusters undergoes several optimization passes, including cache blocking and flop-reducing transformations.
 It is then further lowered into an abstract syntax tree, and it is on such representation that parallelisms is introduced (SIMD, shared-memory, MPI).
 Finally, all remaining low-level aspects of code generation are handled, among which the most relevant one is the data management (e.g., definition of variables, transfers between host and device).

 The output of the Devito compiler for the running example used in this section is available at [put code repo url] in `acou-so8.c`.

 ### Distributed-memory parallelism

 We here provide a succinct description of distributed-memory parallelism in Devito; the interested reader should refer to [@mpi-notebook] for thorough explanations and practical examples.

 Devito implements distributed-memory parallelism on top of MPI.
 The design is such that users can almost entirely abstract away from it.
-Given *any* Devito code, just running it as
+Given any Devito code, just running it as

 ```python
 DEVITO_MPI=1 mpirun -n X python ...
 ```

-will trigger the compiler to generate C code with routines for halo exchanges.
+triggers the generation of code with routines for halo exchanges.
 The routines are scheduled at a suitable depth in the various loop nests thanks to data dependency analysis.
 The following optimizations are automatically applied:

 - redundant halo exchanges are detected and dropped;
 - computation/communication overlap, with prodding of the asynchronous progress engine by a designated thread through repeated calls to `MPI_Test`;